How to Become a Community Health Specialist

 Learn how to become a community health specialist.
 Research the job description and duties and the education and certification requirements and find out how to start a career in health education.

 Community health specialists, otherwise known as health educators, help develop and implement programs that inform the public on health-related issues.
 Essential job duties include assessing the needs of the public, developing educational programs and creating flyers and brochures.
 Employers include hospitals, schools or government agencies.
+Travel to conduct meeting or run programs might be necessary and may occur during evenings and weekends.

 A minimum of a bachelor's degree is required for working as a community health specialist, although a master's degree might be necessary for some organizations or positions.
 Some employers may require employees to be certified.
+The following table outlines the basic requirements to enter this career:

 |Degree Level||Bachelor's degree required, but a master's degree may be necessary to obtain certain positions*|